energy-modelling-toolkit/Dispa-SET/Docs/overview.rst

 ..
 [3] Quoilin, S., Nijs, W., Gonzalez, I. H., Zucker, A. and Thiel, C. (2015), Evaluation of simplified flexibility evaluation tools using a unit commitment model, In 12th International Conference on the European Energy Market (EEM), pp. 1 5.
 ..
 [4] Quoilin, S., Nijs, W. and Zucker, A. (2017), Evaluating flexibility and adequacy in future EU power systems: model coupling and long-term forecasting, In Proceedings of the 2017 ECOS Conference, San Diego.
 ..
 [5] Beltramo, A., Julea, A., Refa, N., Drossinos, Y., Thiel, C. and Quoilin, S. (2017),`Using electric vehicles as flexible resource in power systems: A case study in the Netherlands, In 14th International Conference on the European Energy Market (EEM).
 ..
-[6] Pavi£evi¢, M., Tomi¢, I., Quoilin, S., Zucker, A. and Puk2ec, T. (2017), Applying the Dispa-SET model on the Western Balkans power systems, In Proceedings of the 2017 SDEWES Conference
+[6] Pavičević, M., Tomić, I., Quoilin, S., Zucker, A. and Pukšec, T. and Krajačić, G. (2017), Applying the Dispa-SET model on the Western Balkans power systems, In Proceedings of the 2017 SDEWES Conference
 ..
-[7] Tomi¢, I., Pavi£evi¢, M., Quoilin, S., Zucker, A., Kraja£i¢, G., Puk2ec, T. and Dui¢, N. (2017), Applying the Dispa-SET model on the seven countries from the South East Europe, In 8th Energy Planning and Modeling of Energy Systems-Meeting, Belgrade
+[7] Tomić, I., Pavičević, M., Quoilin, S., Zucker, A., Krajačić, G., Pukšec, T. and Duić, N. (2017), Applying the Dispa-SET model on the seven countries from the South East Europe, In 8th Energy Planning and Modeling of Energy Systems-Meeting, Belgrade
 ..
 [8] Quoilin, S., Gonzalez Vazquez, I., Zucker, A., & Thiel, C. (2014).
 Available technical flexibility for balancing variable renewable energy sources: case study in Belgium.
 Proceedings of the 9th Conference on Sustainable Development of Energy, Water and Environment Systems.

 .. _matplotlib: http://matplotlib.org